 Editing

-Make sure to always keep a backup of all your footage!
+Make sure always to keep a backup of all your footage!

 Working With Premiere